jules2689/trudeau/trudeau/2020-04-20/q_a.md

 But at the same time, there are thousands and thousands of Canadians across the country who've lost loved ones to COVID-19 over the past days and others who lost family members to cancer and to other causes who haven't been able to gather, to mourn, to grieve, to attend funerals.
 This is something that we are dealing with right now that is heart break on top of other heart breaks. and I know that everyone will be looking for ways to demonstrate their solidarity without putting further at risk communities, first  our health professionals, and our seniors.[speaking french] [voice of interpreter] I recognize that there are people who have lost loved ones in this past day or so in Nova Scotia.
-There are also people who have lost family members and friends or parents in the recent weeks because of COVID-19.
-They have been unable to come together for funerals or to mourn together.
+There are also people who have lost family members and friends or parents in the recent weeks because of COVID-19.  have been unable to come together for funerals or to mourn together.
 This is a difficult situation made even worse in times of lossand  But we must continue to try to be there for each other in thesetragic  and ensure that we are not creating greater risk for our loved ones, our neighbours, our first responders,  healthcare workers.
 We need to do everything we can to keep people safe and healthy, even in the midst of this tragedy and pandemic.[end of translation].

 ---

 **Question**:
-Prime Minister, waste Nova Scotia shooter on the federal government's radar?were any federal agencies watching him?
+Prime Minister, was the Nova Scotia shooter on the federal government's radar?were any federal agencies watching him?